TriKro/rsb-content/part4-evaluative_market_experiment/video-smoke-test.md

 ## Description

 Movie trailers have existed for decades.
-Book trailers have been used to great effect to help launch books.
+Book trailers have been used to launch books.
 With a video smoke test, however, you are using video to explicitly run an experiment.

 The difference here is that:
- 1. The product does not have to exist yet, particularly if the product concept is very "new and different" compared to existing technology.
+ 1. The product does not have to exist yet, particularly if the product concept is very new and different from existing technology.
  2. The goal is to test how early evangelists actually react.
  3. Usually the key metric to observe is the virality coefficient, which is somewhat easier than it was with classic movie trailers.